 WHAT CAN WE DO?

-Preventing the spread of Rapid ʻŌhiʻa Death will benefit all of us, so PRACTICE THE FIVE!
-Five things we can all do to prevent spreading Rapid ʻŌhiʻa Death fungus:
+Preventing the spread of Rapid ʻŌhiʻa Death will benefit all of Hawaiʻi, so help out by practicing the five things we can all do to prevent spreading Rapid ʻŌhiʻa Death fungus:

 1. Don’t move ʻōhiʻa wood or ʻōhiʻa parts.
 If you don’t know where the ʻōhiʻa material is from, don’t move it.